industrial-optimization-group/TreedGP_MOEA/README.md

 * Add packages: `poetry add  numpy pandas matplotlib plotly sklearn scipy pygmo optproblems tqdm diversipy pyDOE joblib jupyter statsmodels GPy graphviz paramz plotly_express pymoo seaborn`

 ### Example
 An example notebook can be found in the example folder solving an offline bi-objective DTLZ2 problem, 10 decision variables with 2000 samples (LHS).
+If you want to use the solve a problem with our framework run `framework/Solve_problem.py` file.
+The settings of the file are similar to as described in the next section.

 ## Replicating the Experiments